CAUSE: Counterfactual Assessment of User Satisfaction Estimation in Task-Oriented Dialogue Systems: Introduction

-To begin to address the issues raised above, we need access to balanced TOD systems data, i.e., with more dissatisfactory dialogue samples than today's benchmarks provide -- this requires further dialogue collection and annotation.
-In this paper, we leverage large language models (LLMs) and unlock their ability to generate counterfactual dialogue samples in TOD systems.
-We use counterfactual utterance generation to generate counterpart dialogue samples with an opposite satisfaction score for a given dialogue sample, thereby increasing the number of dissatisfaction-labeled samples in the test collections.
-Using the annotation guidelines from the original work in which MultiWOZ~\cite{eric2020multiwoz} and SGD~\cite{rastogi2020towards} were annotated for user satisfaction levels,\footnote{We contacted the authors of \citep{sun2021simulating} in which the datasets were originally annotated with satisfaction scores.} we conduct human annotation on the generated counterfactual utterances and introduce two augmented versions of the Multi\-WOZ and SGD test collections.
+To begin to address the issues raised above, we aim to expand the current imbalanced benchmarks of TOD systems with more dissatisfactory dialogues.
+To this aim, we leverage large language models (LLMs) and unlock their ability to generate counterfactual task-oriented dialogue samples.
+We use counterfactual utterance generation to generate counterpart dialogue samples with an opposite satisfaction score for a given input dialogue sample, thereby increasing the number of dissatisfaction-labeled samples in the test collections.
+Following the definition of user satisfaction and the annotation guidelines from the original work in which MultiWOZ~\cite{eric2020multiwoz} and SGD~\cite{rastogi2020towards} were annotated for user satisfaction levels,\footnote{We contacted the authors of \citep{sun2021simulating} in which the datasets were originally annotated with satisfaction scores.} we conduct human annotation on the counterfactual dialogues to ensure the quality and reliability of the generated utterances.
+By doing so, we introduce two augmented versions of the test collections for Multi\-WOZ and SGD benchmarks.